Office of Research Administration

 Divya Kumar, MPH

-Divya Kumar, MPH is the study coordinator for the Global Endometrial Ablation study conducted by Dr. Bala Bhagavath.
-She recently completed her Masters in Public Health from the University of Rochester and has a Bachelors in Biomedical Sciences from Rochester Institute of Technology.
+Divya Kumar, MPH is the study coordinator for Dr. Bala Bhagavath.
+Her primary focus is the Global Endometrial Ablation Study.
+Divya completed her Masters in Public Health from the University of Rochester and has a Bachelors degree in Biomedical Sciences from Rochester Institute of Technology.
+She became interested in clinical research during her Masters program, when she was involved in various research projects.
 Outside of work she enjoys traveling as much as possible.

 Richard Stahlhut, MD, MPH